 The New York Times reported on our concerns with witness testimonies from activists here.

 The Charity Commission supported our decision not to fund an animal abuser.
 Donations were used to help a genuine rescuer and set up a wonderful new shelter which is open to visitors.

 The ‘Petition’ online (now closed) and hate blogs have been set up by trolls organised by supporters of Mrs Yang who do not want to accept that she is not a genuine rescuer.

 Contrary to their claims, the Charity Commission is not investigating us.
 All funds raised in 2015 were used to help and care for dogs and cats rescued from the brutal trade.Our offer remains to remove all remaining dogs from Mrs Yang and place them in an environment where we know they will be provided with good care.This offer is supported by 46 different Chinese organisations.

 Warning: some of the pictures and videos in this post contain images of dogs which have died and may be distressing – viewer discretion is advised

-NoToDogMeat decided to visit Mrs Yang in China on advice from the UK Charity Commission and as part of our duty to be diligent in making sure the funds of close to £77,000 raised on the platform Total Giving (which was started in June this year) were used for the publicly stated purpose of the fundraiser and in line with our charity objects – to rescue dogs and cats from being butchered as part of the Yulin dog meat festival and to provide ongoing care for these rescued animals.
+NoToDogMeat decided to visit Mrs Yang in China on advice from the UK Charity Commission and as part of our duty to be diligent in making sure the funds of around £77,000 raised on the platform Total Giving (which was started in June this year) were used for the publicly stated purpose of the fundraiser and in line with our charity objects – to rescue dogs and cats from being butchered as part of the Yulin dog meat festival and to provide ongoing care for these rescued animals.